Charles Geoffroy

 Available from October 1st

-Three months before the municipal elections in Juvigny, a Parisian suburb, Commissioner Budowski is tasked with investigating a murder that looks like a political plot to bring down the Mayor.
-The designated culprit is none other than Antoine Malherbe, a flamboyant lawyer and son of the mayor, caught in a family drama that conveniently resurfaces from the past with the murder.
-Perhaps too much, for Budowski.
-The seizure of a million euros worth of Beatles collectibles from the deceased's home reinforces the guilt of the ideal suspect, whose resemblance to John Lennon is pushed to the point of maniacal identification.
-Thus begins an encounter with the ghosts of Beatlemania that will lead the commissioner to the forbidden story of Lennon's madman.
+Three months before the municipal elections in Juvigny, a suburb of Paris, Commissioner Budowski is tasked with investigating a murder that has all the hallmarks of a political conspiracy to oust the mayor.
+The prime suspect is none other than Antoine Malherbe, a flamboyant lawyer and the mayor's son, caught in the middle of a family tragedy that conveniently resurfaces from the past with the murder.
+Perhaps too convenient for Budowski.
+The seizure of a million euros worth of Beatles memorabilia from the deceased's home reinforces the guilt of the ideal suspect, whose resemblance to John Lennon is taken to the point of obsessive identification.
+Thus begins an encounter with the ghosts of Beatlemania that will lead the commissioner to the forbidden story of the Lennon fanatic.